Neloy-Barman/Blender-Artworks/Realistic_Modeling_Fundamentals.md

 * If we get one vertices way out of the line, then we can do shrink flatten, that is **Selecting Vertex+Alt+S**.
 It will move the vertex along its normal.
 You can bring vertices to particular line according to need.
 * Sometimes you need to move vertices using sliding.
 In that cases, you can disable clamping and move it more further on its axis. **G+G+C**.
 * Don't forget to switch to local axes of the vertices while moving vertices.
 This will help to keep the shape in its best.

+## Overall Scaling
+* When we model something from blueprints, we just work on withut any consideration of scaling.
+But everything in the world has a real world scaling.
+It's not a problem of having a large scale in the vaccum but it will be annoying when you add something to a scene with incredebly wrong scale.
+That's why scaling properly is required.
+It's so much easy when you scale everything correctly.
+When you import and reuse assets then the things look perfect and correct.
+We need to make a habit of doing that.
+* To do this, at first take a cube, set the **Origin Point** to the base of the object.
+Then scale the height of the **Cube** to required things.
+* Now take the **Object** and perform scaling to make the size perfect.
+* Don't forget to perform universal scaling by pressing **Ctrl+A**.